-Greg and I are an interesting pair.
-While he has a lot of plant experience, he tends to concentrate more on process and dynamic principles and technology.
-I, too, have spent a great deal of time in plants but have been doing project execution and management my entire career.
+We are an interesting pair.
+While Greg has a lot of plant experience, he tends to concentrate more on process and dynamic principles and technology.
+Hunter, too, has spent a great deal of time in plants but has been doing project execution and management his entire career.
 Our life experiences are very different, yet complementary, and somewhere along the way we decided we should write a book together.
-This is Greg’s umpteenth book – and my first, and as you can see our writing styles are quite different.
-The first half of the book is written by me and the second half by Greg.
-My tips tend to be shorter and a little lighter technically.
+This is Greg’s umpteenth book – and Hunter’s first, and as you can see our writing styles are quite different.
+The first half of the book is written by Hunter and the second half by Greg.
+Hunter’s tips tend to be shorter and a little lighter technically.
 Greg’s tips tend to be more involved but provide some fantastic information.
 Between the two of us, we hope you will learn a great deal of our hard won knowledge by the end of these pages.
 All we ask in return is that you take the time to share your knowledge with the NEXT generation behind you.

 And without further ado let us begin…

 Concept: Knowledge is power and you should never stop learning.
 Seek to know and understand everything.
 The most valuable automation professionals know hundreds of processes, are well versed in electrical, mechanical, and chemical engineering, and have a breadth of knowledge in multiple industries.
 If an engineer is not learning something new every day, he or she is falling behind.

 Details: This general concept will apply throughout this book.
 Whenever an engineer is faced with a new process or industry, they should become a sponge.
 Listen and listen some more and stop listening only to ask more questions.
 Always ask “why”…even if you are embarrassed and think everyone else in the room understands but you.
 (Most of the people in the room probably do not understand either!)
 Constantly read technical publications, attend ISA conferences and other training seminars, and listen to your colleagues.